KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/nspv.md

 </collapse-text>

-### nspv_hdrsproof
+## nspv_hdrsproof

 **nspv_hdrsproof prevheight nextheight**

-This method scans backwards from the `prevheight` till it finds the find the first notarization transaction, then forward from `nextheight` till it finds the find the first notarization transaction.
+This method scans backwards from the `prevheight` until the process encounters a notarization transaction, then forward from `nextheight` until the process encounters another notarization transaction.

-Then it finds the notarized blocks corresponding to these two notarization transactions.
+Then the process finds the notarized blocks corresponding to these two notarization transactions.

-Then it returns all the headers in between.
-Now that both the ends of the segment are notarized blocks, the headers can be validated to see if they link back to each other.
+Then the process returns all the block headers between these two notarized blocks.

+Now that both ends of this segment of blocks are notarized blocks, all block headers in this segment can be validated to see if they link back to each other.

-#### Arguments
+### Arguments

 | Name       | Type     | Description                                      |
 | ---------- | -------- | ------------------------------------------------ |
 | prevheight | (number) | the block number from which headers are required |
 | nextheight | (number) | the block number to which headers are required   |

-#### Response
+### Response

 | Name           | Type     | Description                                                                                                                                 |
 | -------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------- |